hhvm/hack-codegen/README.md

 In this example, we use a schema to describe the structure of the data, and we use Hack Codegen to write the matching code.

+fredemmott/hack-codegen is derived from [facebookarchive/hack-codegen](https://github.com/facebookarchive/hack-codegen), which is no-longer supported by Facebook.

 ## Examples
 The DORM example shows how to use the different aspects of the code generation in a simplified real-life example.
 The included tests also exemplify the usage of the different components.

 ## Requirements
 Hack Codegen requires: